fommil/fpmortals/manuscript/main-text.md

 -   clean way to write logic and divide labour
 -   easier to write maintainable and testable code

-Three steps forward but one step back: performance.
+Three steps forward but two steps back: performance, IDE support.

 High level overview of what `@free` and `@module` is doing, and the concept of trampolining.
 For a detailed explanation of free style and